Project Management Basics

 Is it a valuable person?

-Do you work in an organisation of one project?
-If no, then quite possible the person you want to fire can bring value on another project.
+Do you work in an organization of one project?
+If not, then quite possible the person you want to fire can bring value on another project.

 There are way too many factors that influence people.
-Poor performance or bad behaviour may go away in a different environment.
+Poor performance or bad behavior may go away in a different environment.

-Therefore, you need to consider to move a person to another project.
+Therefore, you need to consider moving a person to another project.

 So, you have the following options now: